tsheppard01/akka-parallel-read-csv-file/README.md

 ### How it works

-The file is split into arbitrary filesplits based on the size of the file.
-The partial records at the beginning of a file split are not read within that filesplit.
-They are captured by reading off the end of the previous filesplit until a record delimiter is found.
-Reading of filesplits is completely independent so they can be read in parallel
+The file is split into arbitrary filesplits based on the size of the file which are read independently.
+Any records spanning two filesplits are read within the filesplit containing the beginning of the record.
+They are captured by reading off the end of a filesplit until a record delimiter is found.
+Reading of filesplits is completely independent so they can be read in parallel.
+Data reading actors are passed messages containing filesplit beginning and end points and take responsiblity for reading all records in the file split.

 Repo contains two apps *ParallelCsvFileReading* and *ParallelCsvFileStreaming*